airbytehq/airbyte/docs/integrations/destinations/bigquery.md

 - `airbyte_raw_id`: A UUID assigned by Airbyte to each event that is processed.
 The column type in BigQuery is `String`.
 - `airbyte_extracted_at`: A timestamp representing when the event was pulled from the data source.
 The column type in BigQuery is `Timestamp`.
 - `_airbyte_meta`: A JSON blob representing typing errors.
 You can query these results to audit misformatted or unexpected data.
 The column type in BigQuery is `JSON`.
 ... and a column of the proper data type for each of the top-level properties from your source's schema.
 Arrays and Objects will remain as JSON columns in BigQuery.
+Learn more about Typing and Deduping [here](/understanding-airbyte/typing-deduping)

 The output tables in BigQuery are partitioned by the Time-unit column `airbyte_extracted_at` at a daily granularity and clustered by `airbyte_extracted_at` and the table Primary Keys.
 Partitions boundaries are based on UTC time.
 This is useful to limit the number of partitions scanned when querying these partitioned tables, by using a predicate filter (a `WHERE` clause).
 Filters on the partitioning column are used to prune the partitions and reduce the query cost.
 (The parameter **Require partition filter** is not enabled by Airbyte, but you may toggle it by updating the produced tables.)